rufousJr/warpwoofwimble/content/pages/Have One On Me/album.md

      5. [Kingfisher]({filename}three/kingfisher.md)
      6. [Does Not Suffice]({filename}three/doesnotsuffice.md)

-# Conception and Production #
+# Conception #

-> You’ve said there’s a loose theme to Have One On Me.
-If you could describe the story being told in a sentence, what would it be?
+Of the title of the record, Newsom said,

->
+> There was a tonal decision to choosing the title that has a relationship with the tone of the record.
+There is a directness to it and an earthiness to it -- it's something that's said in a bar!
+There is a decadence to the phrase, and a thread of that runs through the whole record, from decisions surrounding the arrangements to the visuals and the lyrics.
+Decadence is just like intense physicality, so that phrase underscored that quality of the record. [...]
+It also refers to a kind of self-sacrifice that is a theme in a lot of the songs.[^quietus]

-> It would be the title of the record, in the imperative mood.[^amsong]
+More flippantly, when asked to describe the 'story' of *Have One On Me* in a sentence, Newsom said, "It would be the title of the record, in the imperative mood."[^amsong] For more on the title, see the notes to the [title track]({filename}one/haveoneonme.md).

 *Have One On Me* is the album most influenced by Newsom's home state and by her upbringing.
 As Jody Rosen wrote in the New York Times, "She calls *Have One on Me*, which was released in late February, her 'early '70s California singer-songwriter album,' citing influences like Joni Mitchell's *For the Roses* and Graham Nash's *Songs for Beginners*."